RichLogan/JustHealth/Documentation/13.0 Review Documentation/13.1 User Documentation/prescriptions.rst

 4. Here there are two sections 'Active' and 'Upcoming & Expired'

 .. image:: /android/prescriptionsmypatients.png
-   :height: 100px
+   :height: 175px
-   :width: 200 px
+   :width: 350 px
    :scale: 70 %

-5. The Active tab lists all the patients current prescriptions
+5. The Active tab lists all the patient's current prescriptions

 6. Upcoming & Expired lists the upcoming prescriptions which are due to start soon and the expired prescriptions